Studies of Religion II (2 unit)

 Preliminary Course [Board Developed] 2 units HSC Course [Board Developed] 2 units Exclusions: Studies of Religion I

-The Studies of Religion II course provides a comprehensive exploration of three religious traditions, encompassing their history, sacred texts, as well as past and contemporary developments and expressions.
-Students delve into the historical context, beliefs, ideas, influential figures, and communities within these traditions.
+The Studies of Religion II course allows students to examine the religious traditions in term of their historical development, beliefs, rituals and expression in the lives of adherents.
+Furthermore, students will examine the place of religion in local and global contexts, its contributions in the pursuit of peace and Australian Indigenous Spirituality.
 This subject is valuable as it cultivates understanding of others, enabling students to understand how individuals from various religious backgrounds engage with life’s enduring questions and make meaning in their lives.
 It also facilitates an examination of the impact and effects of religious worldviews on individuals and communities, fostering nuanced interfaith and intercultural understanding in an increasingly diverse, interconnected and pluralistic world.

 In the Preliminary Course, students focus on understanding the nature and characteristics of religion.
 Additionally, they delve into the fundamental history and ideas underpinning Aboriginal Spirituality, Christianity, Islam and Buddhism.
 In the HSC Course, students add depth to their exploration by examining the role of religion in Australian society and around the world.
 They also engage in more analytical Depth Studies of Christianity, Islam, Buddhism investigating significant individuals, practices, and ethical considerations within the religious traditions.
 These studies culminate in a conceptual study of approaches to peace across different traditions.
 This approach allows students to develop a nuanced understanding of these religious traditions and the way that they are lived out in different times and places.